Top 7 RevOps Challenges and How to Solve Them

 • Win/loss reasons and competitive intel capture

-6. Inefficient Lead Routing and Handoffs
+6. Inefficient lead routing and handoffs

-Leads sit in queues for hours or days.
+You'll know you have this problem when: Leads sit in queues for hours or days.
 High-intent prospects get routed to the wrong rep based on outdated territory rules.
 Handoffs between SDR and AE or AE and customer success lack context, so the receiving team starts from scratch.

 Speed matters.
 Responding first puts you ahead of competitors still waiting in queue.
 But if your routing logic is manual or based on incomplete data, you lose that advantage.